matrix-org/matrix-appservice-irc/Dockerfile.README.md

 ## How to use the Dockerfile

-Ensure you have docker installed.
+Ensure you have Docker installed.
 The version this was tested with is `18.06.1-ce`.

 Create `./dockerdata`